 *Some courses are only available for certain grade levels.
 This can vary by school.

 9-12: College Transfer Pathway

 *There are state requirements to be part of this program.
 Check with the school counselor for more information.

 *Rising 9th graders enter an informal IB Pathway cohort.
-Beginning with 11th grade students are part of the IB Diploma Programme.
+Beginning with 11th grade, students are part of the IB Diploma Programme.

 Process for Earning Credit

 There is a national exam administered in early May.
 Students who score 3, 4, or 5 may be eligible to earn college credits.
-Each college has their own policy around awarding credit.
+Each college has its own policy around awarding credit.
 All UNC system schools award some type of credit for a score of 3 or higher.